 Role of the ROC

-Company Registration requirements: A company is formed under Section 3 of the Companies Act by filing an application with the ROC of the respective state.
+Company Registration requirements: A company is formed under Section 3 of the Companies Act by applying with the ROC of the respective state.

 Discontinuation: A company cannot just close down its operations and cease to exist.
 Due papers for Corporate Insolvency need to be filed with the Registrar of Companies, certifying the decision to terminate the business.

 Winding Up: The ROC can also file a petition for winding up of a company.

 Details of a Company: It organizes details about the companies, its directors, and those holding its Share certificate.